Is the Trucking Industry in Trouble?

 - Researching and quantifying industry impacts on safety and productivity from the full deployment of ELDs.
-About 54.9% of respondents believe that research is needed to fully check ELD impacts on the industry.
-Additional research is still needed to help the industry even though the Federal Motor Carrier Safety Administration projected that the industry would save about $2.44 billion in administrative costs and save lives yearly from the ELD deployment.
-They already started by launching their ELD Data Clearinghouse to collect and analyze ELD data from carriers for these analyses.
+About 54.9% of respondents believe that research is needed to thoroughly check ELD impacts on the industry.
+Additional research is still needed to help the industry even though the Federal Motor Carrier Safety Administration projected that the industry would save about $2.44 billion in administrative costs and lives yearly from the ELD deployment.
+They have already started by launching their ELD Data Clearinghouse to collect and analyze ELD data from carriers for these analyses.

 Compliance, Safety, Accountability (CSA)

-Compliance, Safety, Accountability first appeared in this list of top industry concerns in 2010.
+Compliance, Safety, and Accountability first appeared in this list of top industry concerns in 2010.
 It now has its lowest ranking to date in 2019.
-In early August 2019, FMCSA decided to make its Crash Preventability Determination Program permanent in which carriers use to remove non-preventable crashes from their CSA Crash BASIC score calculation.
+In early August 2019, FMCSA decided to make its Crash Preventability Determination Program permanent, which carriers use to remove non-preventable crashes from their CSA Crash BASIC score calculation.
 However, the trucking industry is still waiting to fully understand how CSA will perform and rate motor carrier performance under the Item Response Theory.

 - Advocating for FMCSA to expand the list of crash types currently available for review and reclassification as non-preventable as part of the federal crash accountability program.
 There is also an expansion of the types of crashes that are qualified from 8 to 15.
 This was suggested by 34.5% of respondents.